Pwd9000-ML/blog-devto/posts/2022-GitHub-Codespaces-ado/GitHub-Codespaces-ado.md

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2022-GitHub-Codespaces-ado/assets/wi05.png)

 I can also click and review the linked commit, which will take me straight into **GitHub** to show me exactly what changes were made to the file.
-(As you can se I only removed an empty 'space'):
+(As you can see, I only removed an "empty space"):

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2022-GitHub-Codespaces-ado/assets/wi06.png)